5 Tips For Confidence At Work: Banish Your Imposter Syndrome

 The minute you loosen up and remind yourself that life and challenges are about the experience and not a perfect ending, it gets a whole lot easier to deal with.

 Ultimately, if you can find a way to take control of the situation you’re worried about, you will exude confidence.
 Be it you notice a dodgy spelling error midway through an important presentation, you walk out of the ladies’ room with your skirt tucked into your underwear, or you can’t remember someone’s name at a networking event.
 The minute you hold your hands up and acknowledge the error and have a laugh, you reduce that so called ‘error’ to nothing more than a funny story to tell (and perhaps a life lesson to check in the mirror before leaving the bathroom!).

 5. Pack your own survival kit

-Be it packing a spare pare of tights in case you get a ladder in the ones you’re currently wearing pre-presentation; carrying bandages for blisters so that you’re not thinking about sore feet when there’s a job to get done, or having gum on you to avoid the dreaded ‘dry mouth syndrome’… Packing your personal survival kit before a big day at work makes a big difference and provides a steady source of reassurance deep down when you need it most.
+Be it packing a spare pare of tights in case you get a tear in the ones you’re currently wearing pre-presentation; carrying bandages for blisters so that you’re not thinking about sore feet when there’s a job to get done, or having gum on you to avoid the dreaded ‘dry mouth syndrome’ — packing your personal survival kit before a big day at work makes a big difference and provides a steady source of reassurance deep down when you need it most.